jvanasco/pyramid_session_redis/README.md

 Configuration
 =============

-Configure `pyramid_session_redis` via your Paste config file.
+Configure `pyramid_session_redis` via your Paste config file or however you prefer to configure Pyramid.
 Only `redis.sessions.secret` is required.
 All other settings are optional.

 For complete documentation on the `RedisSessionFactory` that uses these settings, see :doc:`api`.
 Otherwise, keep reading for the quick list: